niccokunzmann/my-mailbox-calendar/README.md

 ===================

 Create an online calendar by inviting this application to your events:
-1. Invite the mailbox calendar to your events, replacing TEST with a name of your liking:
+1. Invite the mailbox calendar to your events, replacing "test" with a name of your liking:
    [my.mailbox.calendar+test@gmail.com](mailto:my.mailbox.calendar+test@gmail.com).
 2. View that the event is actually being processed.
 Here, also replace